Luxendo/luxendo-image/README.md

 ### The "main" file

-A "main" file `main.lux.h5` links to all the datasets in the Luxendo Image files (other `.lux.h5` files), including the `metadata` datasets (containing `processingInformation`).
+A "main" file `main.lux.h5` links to all the datasets in the Luxendo Image files (other `.lux.h5` files), including the `metadata` dataset (containing `processingInformation`).
 It contains separate links to all the different resolution levels of the image data.
 It can link to multiple channels, time points, cameras, stacks, etc.

 A `main.lux.h5` file has a nested structure (example):